bigpel66/Flutter_Practice/Udemy/Learn Flutter & Dart to Build iOS & Android Apps/flutter_replaced_shop_app/README.md

 ## Features

+1. This project is also a very important project to refer to State Management by Provider.
+Each of the model is quite related to other models.
+In addition, the implemented authentication methods are important too.

-1. Navigating animation implemented and applied to the MaterialApp Widget.
+2. Navigating animation implemented and applied to the MaterialApp Widget.

-2. MultiProvider has been used for Authentication, Cart, Order, Product.
+3. MultiProvider has been used for Authentication, Cart, Order, Product.
 Related Providers are applied as a ChangeNotifierProxyProvider Widget.

-3. Authentication Provider is using Firebase to get the Token for auto login.
-When the user get the Token from Firebase, the Token saved on the local storage by shared preferences.
+4. Authentication Provider is using Firebase to get the Token for auto login.
+When the user get the Token from Firebase, the Token is saved on the local storage by shared preferences.

-4. If user does not have a Token, the user automatically logged out.
+5. If user does not have a Token, the user automatically logged out.

-5. Custom Http Exception has been created to catch the Http Error precisely.
+6. Custom Http Exception has been created to catch the Http Error precisely.

-6. The user automatically logged out when the Token expires.
+7. The user automatically logged out when the Token expires.

-7. The data like Cart, Order, Product are using Firebase, but not Cloud Firestore.
+8. The data like Cart, Order, Product are using Firebase, but not Cloud Firestore.

-8. Filtering by favorites are applied.
+9. Filtering by favorites are applied.

-9. User interaction like snack bar, undo, fetching state ui for loading are implemented.
+10. User interaction like snack bar, undo, fetching state ui for loading are implemented.

 ## Demo